huchenlei/ECE243/README.md

 # ECE243
 ## Computer Organization
-University of Toronto ECE243 2017 F
+University of Toronto ECE243 2017 S

 ## Lab 1 ~ 7
 Quite basic labs in the similar format as ECE241.
 Most of them could be easily simulated and debugged using the online simulator except Lab4, which is balancing a LEGO car.
 The second part could not be easily debugged online since the realtime feedback is needed.